 Addaction: Paul is a counsellor from Addaction (used to be CADA, Cornwall Alcohol and Drug Agency) who sees people with alcohol related problems.

 She may be contacted on 01736 365 467 or email: email@example.com

 You can also find out more information about where to get help for drug and alcohol addiction on the addaction website.

-Stop Smoking: Carl is our Smoking Cessation advisor.
-He runs special clinics to help you give up – please contact reception to make a first appointment.
+Stop Smoking: Emma is our Smoking Cessation advisor.
+She runs special clinics to help you give up – please contact reception to make a first appointment.

 Midwives: Becky Lee is an experienced midwife who will support you through all stages of your pregnancy.
 Her ante-natal clinic is on Wednesday afternoons.
 Contact the surgery to make an appointment.